kyle1213/data-mining/README.md

 4. model.py to open flask server with cluster model

 ------
-cluster.py(pca) do cluster experiment and visualization with various parameters
+cluster.py does clustering and visualization with various parameters